starboy520/starboy520.github.com/_posts/2014-02-18-rvalue-reference.md

 title:  "Rvalue reference"
 categories: c++11
 ---
+Actullay this artical content are most from the two reference articals.

 #Lvalue And Rvalue

 In c++11 standard expressions are not just categoried by lvalue and rvalue, but also gvalue, xvalue.
 Here I do not want to goto details.

-To simplify, use c++ 03 standard, an expression is a lvalue or a rvalue through not exactly, wh can distigush them in practice with follows:
+To simplify, use c++ 03 standard, an expression is a lvalue or a rvalue through not exactly, wh can distingush them in practice with follows:

 1. If you can take address of an expression (maybe using & operators), then it's a lvalue.
 2. If the type of an expression is a `lvalue reference(T& or const T&) then it's a lvalue`.